Noise-induced strong stabilization: Conclusions

 The noise only has a substantial effect in a small region in phase space.
 The resulting dynamics, while still random has a more predictable character than typical SDEs.
 One concrete manifestation of this is that the system has a fairly regular period.
 While it is still random, it has a much more deterministic behavior than a typical SDE with a positive rotation number.
 It would be interesting to explore the rotation number and its relationship to the parameters of the problem.

 {\bf Acknowledgments:} JCM thanks the NSF grant DMS-1613337 for partial support of this work and David Herzog and Avanti Athreya for many useful discussion around this general topic.
 ML thanks the Duke Mathematics department for its hospitality and support during 2012/13 when the work was initiated.
 JCM and MS thank MSRI and the Program on "New Challenges In PDE: Deterministic Dynamics And Randomness In High And Infinite Dimensional Systems" for its hospitality and support during the fall of 2015 where this work continued.
+All three of us thank the referee for many useful suggestions.